Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Although automation will certainly replace every kind of mechanical and even decision based task, the need for “the human touch” may well reach new heights.
 In a world where “the unreal” comes to the fore, it may be counterbalanced by intensifying desire for “the real”.
 Hand made goods, personalized services, artistry, personal care and tightly-knit communities are some that spring to mind.
 Being a good communicator is as important as ever.
 What else can you think of?

 Robots are good at getting boring stuff done but are not very good at creativity.
 So it may be that creativity becomes even more valuable.
 We are already seeing it in fact.
 With Youtube for example.
-Many people who are ultra-creative are thriving in these times and making a full time living from Youtube – building a following which then pays them back – potentially handsomely, in ad revenue, sponsorship opportunities and affiliate income.
-I don’t want to be Google’s b***h any more than you do, but it will not be the only platform.
-If a platform becomes oppressive, then new opportunity for fairer platforms will arise.
-I hear that Parler is currently experiencing massive platform growth.
+Many people who are ultra-creative are thriving in these times and making a full time living from social media – building a following which then pays them back – potentially handsomely, in ad revenue, sponsorship opportunities and affiliate income.
+I don’t want to be Big Tech’s minion any more than you do, but cream does still float – and if a platform becomes oppressive, then new opportunity for fairer platforms will arise.
 Such will always be the way of things – new opportunities will always arise through the cracks.
 Look out for these.

 I Can't Help Showing This Off: